-Our goal is that your child has a wonderful, fun filled camp experience while learning about his/her bleeding disorder.
+Our goal is that your child has a wonderful, fun filled camp experience while learning about their bleeding disorder.
 Throughout the time that your child is with us, there will be a variety of opportunities for your child to learn about bleeding disorders and other health related topics through games, discussions, and health center activities.

-By demonstrating that he/she understands his/her bleeding disorder, your child will have the opportunity to earn a health center award.
+By demonstrating that they understand their bleeding disorder, your child will have the opportunity to earn a health center award.
 It is our experience that campers feel a sense of joy and accomplishment when they earn a well-deserved award.
-Our Awards provide a chance for each camper to be recognized by staff and other campers for his/her accomplishments.
+Our awards provide a chance for each camper to be recognized by staff and other campers for their accomplishments.